-- i.
-IDS 201 WI Catholic and Benedictine Intellectual Traditions

 - ii.
-WI designated course in the major
+WI designated course in the major - iii.

-- iii.
 One additional WI designated course

 Equivalent approved transfer courses, if taken prior to admission, may meet the above requirements.
 Any course taken to meet these requirements after admission to Benedictine University must be an Inquiry course (Skills or Mode of Inquiry) as designated in this catalog.